Installing Brutal 3D Ceiling Tiles

 Please share pictures of your installation with us when done!

-If your question isn't answered on this page or in the Blogs pages, feel free to contact us for any additional information regarding installation, or which layouts would work best for your particular space.
+If your question isn't answered on this page, the Blogs pages, or the FAQ page, feel free to contact us for any additional information regarding installation, or which layouts would work best for your particular space.
 We want you to have a premium experience from beginning to end.

 Email Us. or call: 786-252-7173 We love talking to our customers!

 How to Install Drop-In Brutal Tiles

 - Make sure your existing standard 15/16" wide 24"x24" ceiling grid is perfectly flat and free of dust, grease and anything that may result in dirty hands.
 Your T-bars should be straight and intersect at right angles.
 Any distortions to the grid can make Brutal tiles difficult to place properly.
 A perfectly square grid makes installation a breeze.

 - If there is any insulation or loose wiring hanging from above and touching the grid, it must all be lifted and secured in a manner that does not touch the Brutal tiles.
 If anything places a load on the tiles, they may not sit evenly.